Comoros

-The Comoros, officially the Union of the Comoros, is an independent country made up of three islands in Southeastern Africa, located at the northern end of the Mozambique Channel in the Indian Ocean.
+The Comoros, officially the Union of the Comoros, is an archipelagic country made up of three islands in Southeastern Africa, located at the northern end of the Mozambique Channel in the Indian Ocean.
 Its capital and largest city is Moroni.
-The religion of the majority of the population, and the official state religion, is Sunni Islam.
-As a member of the Arab League, it is the only country in the Arab world which is entirely in the Southern Hemisphere.
-Comoros proclaimed their independence from France on July 6, 1975.
-It is also a member state of the African Union, the Organisation internationale de la Francophonie, the Organisation of Islamic Cooperation, and the Indian Ocean Commission.
-The country has three official languages: Shikomori, French and Arabic.
+The religion of the majority of the population, and the official state religion, is Islam.
+Comoros proclaimed its independence from France on 6 July 1975.
+The Comoros is the only country of the Arab League which is entirely in the Southern Hemisphere.
+It is a member state of the African Union, the Organisation internationale de la Francophonie, the Organisation of Islamic Co-operation, and the Indian Ocean Commission.
+The country has three official languages: Comorian, French and Arabic.

+At 1659 km2, the Comoros is the third-smallest African country by area after São Tomé and Príncipe and Seychelles.
+In 2019, its population was estimated to be 850,886.
 The sovereign state consists of three major islands and numerous smaller islands, all of the volcanic Comoro Islands with the exception of Mayotte.
-Mayotte voted against independence from France in a referendum in 1974, and has since then never been administered by an independent Comoros government, and continues to be administered by France as an overseas department.
-France has vetoed United Nations Security Council resolutions that would affirm Comorian sovereignty over the island.
+Mayotte voted against independence from France in a referendum in 1974, and continues to be administered by France as an overseas department.
+France has vetoed a United Nations Security Council resolution that would have affirmed Comorian sovereignty over the island.
 Mayotte became an overseas department and a region of France in 2011 following a referendum which was passed overwhelmingly.